Reversible Poisson-Kirchhoff Systems: Proof of reversibility

-Finally, to end the proof of the invariance by rotation of $180$ degrees, we need that the Lemma~\ref{lem:rotalpha} still holds in our new case. \begin{lemma} For any skeleton $S$, for any drawing $D$ with skeleton $S$, we have $\alpha_{\rot{S}}(\rot{D}) = \alpha_{S}(D)$. \end{lemma} \begin{proof}This proof is the same as the one of Lemma~\ref{lem:rotalpha}, with some new terms to check.
+Finally, to end the proof of the invariance by rotation of $180$ degrees, we need to prove that a lemma similar to Lemma~\ref{lem:rotalpha} holds in our new case. \begin{lemma} For any skeleton $S$, for any drawing $D$ with skeleton $S$, we have $\alpha_{\rot{S}}(\rot{D}) = \alpha_{S}(D)$. \end{lemma} \begin{proof}This proof is the same as the one of Lemma~\ref{lem:rotalpha}, with some new terms to check.
 First, notice that $\OB = \rot{\OA}$ and $\OA = \rot{\OB}$.

 Hence, the contribution of the following factor in $\alpha_{S}(D)$